 - casual workers

-- seasonal and piece workers
+- seasonal and piece workers.

-- workers on salary or wages
+- working for salary or wages

-- workers who work for only one employer
+- working for only one employer

-- workers with set hours of work.
+- working with set hours of work.

 For more information, see ‘avoidance arrangements’ in the Compliance activities section.

 You will be liable for the costs of a claim if a family member who is a worker suffers a compensable injury in the course of their employment with you.
-As such, you must have workers’ compensation insurance covering your liability.
+As such, you must have workers compensation insurance covering your liability.

 Go to Working Directors.

-The workers’ compensation premium payable, and entitlements available, depend on the worker’s ‘state of connection’.
+The workers compensation premium payable, and entitlements available, depend on the worker’s ‘state of connection’.